4.9

 • Initiated a cross-departmental training program, increasing collaboration between design and research teams by 40%.

-• Mention the company to add credibility to your experience.
+• Mention the company to show the industry context of your work.

-• State the period of employment for context and depth.
+• State the period of employment to frame your experience depth and career progression.

 Takeaway